recoilme/losslessmix/README.md

 ## PS

 ### Please stop asking me how to run this and how to work with it.
 This script consists of 56 lines of code.
 I wrote it without knowing Python.
 This is my first and hopefully last Python program.
-Please read the instructions and see the code.
+Please read the readme and look at the code.

 I would be happy if you find this algorithm useful.